 Each of the specific modules of the ACT-R software will be described in its own section of this manual.
 There will also be sections describing the mechanisms which can be used in a module, like buffers and parameters, as well as how to implement a new module.
-This section will only include the command for getting the names of all the currently defined modules.
+This section will only include the general commands related to modules.